 This past February you guys were loving a mix of nourishing soups, make-ahead meals, and slow cooker favorites for these cold winter nights.
 From chickpea patties to creamy Parmesan orzo, these were the 10 most-saved vegetarian recipes from February 2018.

 What Is "Most-Saved"?

 Did you know that you can now save recipes, cooking lessons, and stories on Kitchn?
-Just click the save icon to the left of any post to save it for later.
+Just click the light blue save icon (on the left or bottom of your screen) of any post to save it for later.
 When later comes, click on your profile to see your saved list.
 Don't have a profile yet?
 Sign up here.

 Nutty soba noodles are my top pick for this ginger-citrus scented soup, although rice noodles or ramen work quite well.
 The best part about this recipe is the broth that's made from scratch in the slow cooker.